cowboydaniel/Arduino-IDE/android/ANDROID_ROADMAP.md

 - Scoped storage compliance (Android 11+)

 ### Success Criteria
-- ✅ APK installs and runs on Android 7.0+ devices
+- ✅ Debug APK assembles via the Qt for Android/Gradle pipeline and installs on Android 7.0+ devices
 - ✅ Can create and edit Arduino sketches
 - ✅ Syntax highlighting works smoothly
 - ✅ App launches in < 3 seconds
 - ✅ Responsive on phones (5"+) and tablets (7"+)
 - ✅ Proper keyboard handling and text selection
+- ✅ No Buildozer/python-for-android dependencies required to reproduce the build

 ### Deliverable
-A basic Arduino code editor app that lets you write sketches on Android.
+A basic Arduino code editor app that lets you write sketches on Android, packaged with the Qt for Android + Gradle toolchain.

 ---